wp-plugins/fpw-post-instructions/readme.txt

 2. Meta box

 == Changelog ==

+= 1.1.7
+* Fixed problem with metabox content display ( paragraphs displayed as one long line )

 = 1.1.6 =
 * Fixed bug causing scripts not being loaded when switching mode from non-visual to visual